MirrorNetworking/Mirror/doc/Articles/Components/Authenticators/index.md

 ## Encryption Notice

-By default MirrorNG uses Telepathy, which is not encrypted, so if you want to do authentication through MirrorNG, we highly recommend you use a transport that supports encryption.
+By default MirrorNG uses Kcp, which is not encrypted, so if you want to do authentication through MirrorNG, we highly recommend you use a transport that supports encryption.

 ## Basic Authenticator